New Jersey's 7th congressional district

-New Jersey's 7th congressional district includes all of Hunterdon and Warren Counties; and parts of Morris, Somerset, Sussex, and Union Counties.
+New Jersey's 7th congressional district is situated in North-Central New Jersey and includes all of Hunterdon and Warren Counties; and parts of Morris, Somerset, Sussex, and Union Counties.
 The district is represented by Republican Thomas Kean Jr., who was first elected in 2022, defeating Democratic incumbent Tom Malinowski.

-The district, which has become more ethnically diverse over time, is one of the most affluent congressional districts in the United States, with the twelfth-highest median income in the nation.
+The district, which has become more ethnically diverse and competitive over time, is one of the most affluent congressional districts in the United States, once having the twelfth-highest median income of congressional districts in the nation.
+Per a 2024 study, it is the second wealthiest congressional district in New Jersey and the fifteenth wealthiest in the United States, with 31.0 percent of households earning over $200,000.

 History

-In the 2012 general election, Republican incumbent Leonard Lance held his seat against Democratic challenger Upendra J. Chivukula.
-In the 2010 general election, Democratic challenger Ed Potosnak challenged Lance, but Lance defeated Potosnak by a margin of 59% to 41%.
-For the 2012 election, both Potosnak and former Edison Mayor Jun Choi announced their candidacies for the Democratic nomination.
-Choi dropped out of the race in December 2011 after redistricting left his Edison home outside the 7th District.
-Potosnak dropped out of the race in January 2012 to take a position as executive director of the New Jersey League of Conservation Voters, leaving a momentarily empty field for the Democratic nomination.

-Effect of 2000 redistricting
+2000 redistricting

 New Jersey's 7th district and the 12th district were redistricted after the 2000 census by a bipartisan panel.
 By consensus of the panel, the Democratic and Republican parties agreed to trade areas in the two districts to make them safer for their respective incumbents.
 It is likely that this tradeoff, which made New Jersey's 7th less competitive for Democrats, had an effect on the outcome of 2006 election, which was decided by approximately 3,000 votes.
 Areas of the former 7th district such as Franklin Township that had historically voted reliably Democratic were moved into the adjacent 12th district in order to shore up Democratic incumbent Rush Holt, while reliably Republican Millburn was removed from the 7th, and instead split between the 10th and 11th districts.
 Additionally, heavily Democratic Plainfield was moved from the 7th to the already Democratic-leaning 6th district.
 Despite the redistricting, NJ-07 was still the most competitive House district in New Jersey, and was the only one considered to be in play in 2006 by political pundits.

+2008 election

 In 2008, Mike Ferguson (who had first been elected in 2000, replacing Bob Franks) did not seek another term.
 Linda Stender won the Democratic nomination unopposed, while Republican primary voters chose State Senator Leonard Lance in a field of eight candidates.
 In the general election, Lance defeated Assemblywoman Linda Stender by a margin of 25,833 votes.

+2010 election

+In the 2010 general election, Democratic challenger Ed Potosnak challenged Lance.
+Still, Lance defeated Potosnak by a margin of 59% to 41%.